Improving medical care in the Black community with family health histories

 Roslyn Daniels, the president and founder of Black Health Matters, says one reason for distrust among the Black community comes from the lack of Black doctors and health care professionals.

-The need for more Black doctors is not a new issue in the United States.
-A 2021 online report found that the proportion of Black physicians in the United States has increased by only 4% over the past 120 years.
+The need for more Black doctors is not a new issue in the U.S. A 2021 online report found that the proportion of Black physicians in the U.S. has increased by only 4% over the past 120 years.

 “Research shows that Black people feel more comfortable and listened to when they're being treated by a Black physician.”